 A listing agent’s fee may be justified by the amount of work that goes into representing the seller.
 This includes listing documentation, marketing, photos, home staging, open houses, negotiations, legal disclosures, agent inquiries, contract disputes, and handling all the details of selling and closing a transaction.

-While there are a lot of homes that sell within a few days, there are just as many listings that take weeks (and even months) before being sold.
+While there are a lot of homes that sell within a few days, there are many listings that take weeks.
 Having a house on the market for an extended period of time translates into additional advertising costs, signage and marketing.

 Conversely, the buyer’s agent works exclusively for the home buyer.
-The commission paid to the buyer’s agent covers the cost that goes into helping the buyer find a home that meets the buyer’s needs, and representing the buyer’s interest throughout the entire transaction.
+The commission paid to the buyer’s agent covers costs such as their lead generation, time spent finding a home, and representing the buyer during the transaction.

-The seller typically pays the buyer’s agent commission, based on an agreed percentage in the listing contract.
-But change is on the horizon to make buyer agent commissions more transparent, and offer buyers and sellers more options for compensating buyer agents.
+As we have discussed, seller typically pays the buyer’s agent commission based on an agreed percentage in the listing contract, however, change may be on the horizon.
+Some ideas floating around are to make buyer agent commissions more transparent and to have buyers pay their agent directly.

 We are already seeing more options for home sellers.
-Instead of the typical commission-based agents, there are now agencies that offer a flat fee for their services, while others provide a menu of services options based on how involved the seller wants to be in the sales process.
+Instead of the typical commission-based agents, there are now brokerages offering flat fee full representation services.
+Other alternatives include agencies that provide a menu of services options based on how involved the seller wants to be.

-These services come with varying levels of representation such as MLS entry only, full service, and hybrids that allow sellers to do the parts of the transaction they can (and should) do, while experienced agents handle the more critical elements of a transaction, which should be completed by a licensed professional.
+These services come with varying levels of representation such as MLS entry only, remote full service, and hybrids models.
+Each model allows sellers to do the parts of the transaction they can do, while allowing experienced agents to handle the more critical elements.

 Everhome’s Listed With Owner program offers full legal representation to FSBO sellers for a low set fee.
 To learn more, call (805) 379-3300 for a free consultation.